-If you’re thinking about getting a high-end graphics card in 2020 in order to take on 1440p or even 4K gaming, your first and most cost-effective option (as far as the latest models are concerned) would be the RTX 2070 Super.
+If you’re thinking about getting a high-end graphics card in 2023 to take on 1440p or even 4K gaming, your first and most cost-effective option (as far as the latest models are concerned) would be the RTX 2070 Super.

-So, if you have your sights set on this particular GPU, here are some of the best versions that you can buy!
+So, if you have your sights set on this particular GPU, here are the best RTX 2070 Super graphics cards that you can buy.

 ZOTAC Gaming GeForce RTX 2070 Super Mini